Tools for Planning Your Career Before College

 My Career Match

-This is a paid matching service promising to help you “discover your perfect career.”
-After paying $19.95, the matching tool will help you make the best decisions about your career and education.
-They promise to help you:
+This paid matching service promises to help you “discover your perfect career.”
+Paying $19.95 gives you access to a matching tool designed to help you make the best decisions about your career and education, including:

 A personalized career report will include information about how to choose the right career, with a personality analysis and summary of your strengths and talents.
 The report will list over 50 jobs that match these abilities with a link to a website to help you research each job listed.